Jadedtofu/chore-share-api/README.md

 $ createdb -U choreshare_user choreshare
 $ createdb -U choreshare_user choreshare-test
 ```
 If you choose to use different names or settings, please be sure to update the 'config.js' and '.env' files to match.
+You'll need to rename the 'example.env' file in order for the current configurations to work.

 ### Migration
 Please use a Postgrator to migrate and add the schema: